Skip to main content

 Overview

-The Performance Index Report strips earned value analysis down to its two most critical health indicators — SPI and CPI — and plots them as spline curves over your project timeline.
+The Performance Index Report strips earned value analysis down to its two most critical health indicators (SPI and CPI) and plots them as spline curves over your project timeline.
 This is your at-a-glance trend chart: a quick look tells you whether performance is improving, degrading, or holding steady.
-A data grid below the chart shows the exact SPI and CPI values for each reporting period.
+Below the chart, a data grid shows the exact SPI and CPI values for every reporting period from project start through the selected period.
+URL: /EarnedValue/PerformanceIndexReport/Index

 Prerequisites

 • Select a project and reporting period.
-Both are required before the chart loads.
+Both are required before the chart and data grid load.

 Reading the Chart